JenverF/The-Hot-Dog-Shop/README.md

     }
 ```

-Why it's interesting: This piece of code checks if what the user inputted for these menu items are actually in the array.
-This piece of code works for adding a hot dog, drink, and size which is why I find it interesting and also practical instead of writing the same code for each method.
+Why it's interesting: This piece of code checks if what the user inputted for these menu items is actually in the array.
+This piece of code works for adding a hot dog, drink, and size, which is why I find it interesting and also practical instead of writing the same code for each method.

 ---